 I highly recommend visiting the educational air museum in Palm Springs.
 I was only able to stay 2.5 hours and I could have spent double that in here.
 If you are active duty you and your family may get a discount.
 General admission is $17, kids $10, and 5 and under are free.

 Take a jeep tour of the San Andreas fault with Desert Adventures.
 On the tour, we learned the history of the area, about the Native Americans that lived there, the plants, current day farming techniques, and so much more.

 Palm Springs Aerial Tramway

-The tram itself is circular and floor rotates 360 degrees; allowing you to see views in all directions.
-As you ride up you get an up close view of Chino Canyon.
+The tram itself is circular and the floor rotates 360 degrees; allowing you to see views in all directions.
+As you ride up you get an up-close view of Chino Canyon.
 You can also see all of Palm Springs and the surrounding areas.